llcassales/Scrapping/README.md

 Brief description: Python script to generate dataset containing information from each artwork using Beautiful Soup library.

 File name: Get_Links.py
-Brief description: Python script to retrieve links of art work pages from the general collection page in Prado Museum website using Selenium.
+Brief description: Python script to retrieve links of artwork pages from the general collection page in Prado Museum website using Selenium.

 ---